chemodun/X4LogWatcher/README.md

 - GitHub [Releases page](https://github.com/chemodun/x4logwatcher/releases).

 And then extract it to your desired location.
 Then, run the executable to start the application.

+## Important Note

+Please ensure that you started the X4 with appropriate command line switches to produce a log files.
+Details on how to do this can be found in the [HOWTO - Hacking X4 Foundations](https://wiki.egosoft.com:1337/X4%20Foundations%20Wiki/Modding%20Support/ScriptingMD/Community%20Guides/h2odragon%27s%20HOWTO-hackx4f/#debug-log)

+**Notice:** Please set the extension for the debug log to `.log`!

 ## Usage